 However over-simplifying can have issues too.
 Take a look at the following logo and notice how the letters are arranged in a whoosh design.

-Here’s a different all-text logo where you the fonts seem to work well together.
+Here’s a different all-text logo where the fonts seem to work well together.
 It’s obvious what the company does.
-This is a good example where simplification helped the logo design.
+This is a good example where simplification helped the logo design to be effective.

 Keep Things Memorable